Behavior Trees and State Machines in Robotics Applications

 \bchg{In the robotics community, different control structures are used to coordinate agent behavior, including \bts, \sms, teleo-reactive architecture, subsumption architecture, sequential behavior composition, flowcharts, and decision trees \cite{colledanchise2017behavior, colledanchise2018behavior, chen2018development}.
 Each of these structures has its own advantages and disadvantages \cite{colledanchise2017behavior, colledanchise2018behavior}.}

-\bchg{Many of these control structures are offered as domain-specific languages (DSLs)\,\cite{dslbook} to developers.
-For mobile robots, many of these DSLs are even end-user-oriented, offering a visual syntax, as seen in our previous study\,\cite{dragule2021survey}.
+\bchg{Many of these control structures are offered as DSLs (domain-specific languages)\,\cite{dslbook} to developers.
+For mobile robots, many of these DSLs are even end-user-oriented, offering a visual syntax, see our previous study\,\cite{dragule2021survey}.
 There, we observed that most of these DSLs are still imperative at a relatively low level of abstraction, similar to programming languages.
-Interestingly, we observed that many of these DSLs are realized by cutting down a real programming language and implementing a visual syntax for the remaining language concepts---expressions, declarations, and statements (including robot-specific library method calls).
+Interestingly, we observed that many of these DSLs are realized by cutting down a real programming language and implementing a visual syntax for the remaining language concepts: expressions, declarations, and statements (including robot-specific library method calls).
 The visual syntax is often realized using Scratch or Blockly, offering a simple, block-based programming interface.
-These end-user-oriented DSLs target technically skilled users, while the other DSLs, especially the behavior-tree and state-machine DSLs we study in the remainder, clarly target developers.}
+These end-user-oriented DSLs target technically skilled users, while the other DSLs, especially the behavior-tree and state-machine DSLs we study in the sequel, clearly target developers.}